bowserd1/Iowa-Food-Coop/README.md

 **2.** A second project that uses the identical data would be to predict whether or not a customer will be active 12 months later.
 This project would use the same data and wouldn't need a lot of data manipulation to get the data in place to make these predictions.
 The goal of this project would be more focused around interpretability and understanding the role each feature plays in a customer being active after 1 year, so that the IFC can focus their marketing efforts during the early weeks of the customers' journeys.
 **3.** Lastly, a recommendation system could be built to encourage customers to buy more products.

 In conclusion, this project serves as a nice foundation to show the IFC what can be done with their data in the realm of machine learning.
-Racther than seeing it as an end
+Racther than being a one-time project exploring the realm of meachine learning, the IFC can find benefit in several more machine learning applications.